-Mental Illness and Unemployment – A Common Disability
+SSDI and Mental Illness: A Common Disability Issue

 Because the stigma of mental illness has changed significantly over the last few decades, it’s much more prevalent today for people to discover they have a problem and get treated.

-Job applications often ask about psychiatric history and don’t make any distinction between debilitating schizophrenia and a mild anxiety disorder that’s well under control.
+Job applications often ask about psychiatric history.
+And they don’t make any distinction between something like debilitating schizophrenia and a mild anxiety disorder that’s well under control.

 As a result, even people with mental illness who want to work can have a very hard time finding employment.